bnaucler/khaler/README.md

 (or edit datetime.c)

 # .mailcap
-It you would like to use khaler with mutt, add the following lines to your .mailcap.
+If you would like to use khaler with mutt, add the following lines to your .mailcap.
 text/calendar; khaler %s
 application/ics; khaler %s
 application/octet-stream; khaler %s

 # TODO
+* Create menu for calendar selection
-* Read existing calendars from khal config
+* Read default calendar from khal config
-	- create menu for selection
-* Use khal import builtin file parsing
-	- and include description
+	- and set to defult
 * Proper Makefile
+* Proper email parsing
+* Attendee listing
+* Description listing
-* Selection parsing as function
+* File parsing as function
-* Move all of this crap to README.md
-* Support for multiple calendars
 * Support for ics via stdin
+* Check for khal config in multiple locations
+* RSVP via mutt pipe
+* Sanitize calendar reading from khal config

 # Disclaimer
 Quick and dirty.
 Not even half done and probably full of bugs.
 Enjoy!